MHCPPrograms/worlds-documentation/docs/lighting-tutorial/Lighting-Module-2.md

 ## 🎯 What You'll Learn in This Module
 - How to add and configure a Dynamic Light Gizmo.
 - The meaning and use of its unique properties: **Light Type**, **Falloff Distance**, and **Spread**.
-- How to create a simple animation using the editor's built-in tools.
 - The performance implications of using dynamic lights.

 ---